Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.pl-pl.md

 /// details | What are the known network limitations?

-From a general point of view, the only limitations you can find withinPublic VCF as-a-Service on OVHcloud are those of a managed service.
+From a general point of view, the only limitations you can find within Public VCF as-a-Service on OVHcloud are those of a managed service.

 A little less granularity when it comes to low-level configuration.